-A: We recommend that the laser would be mounted to a breadboard which is properly grounded.
+A: We recommend that the laser would be mounted to a breadboard that is properly grounded.
 Electrical socket where power supply is connected must be grounded too.
 We sell power supplies having grounded pin only.

 • Q: Do I get a replacement if the laser is broken?

-A: Lasers within warranty period are repaired or replaced free-of-charge.
+A: Lasers within the warranty period are repaired or replaced free-of-charge.
 Warranty becomes obsolete in cases indicated in the chapter ‘Warranty’.

 • Q: I have ordered an SLM laser, but can observe more than one longitudinal mode.
 How can I solve this problem ?

-• Q: Laser is working, but it's body is very hot.
+• Q: Laser is working, but its body is very hot.